fbennett/juris-m-top/src/content/indigobook+jurism/index.md

       icon: link.svg
       urlpath: https://juris-m.github.io/indigobook
-      description: A copy of the IndigoBook with links on its citation examples that open popup guidance illustrating
-                   how data should be entered in Jurism for each type of material.
+      description: A copy of the IndigoBook with links on its citation examples that open popup guidance illustrating how data should be entered in Jurism for each type of material.
+Items entered correctly in Jurism can be automatically cited into documents using either the JM Indigo Book or JM Indigo Book Law Review style.
     -
       label: IndigoBook+Jurism Integration
       icon: link.svg